Chukwuma5455/mood-tracker-cli/README.md

 # Mood Tracker CLI 📝
-A simple command-line application to track your daily mood.
+This is a simple command-line application to track your daily mood.

 ## Features:
 - Add daily moods 😊😢😡